 As many wheelchair users know, wheelchair travel is not the easiest task to accomplish; thus the reason I am choosing to discuss planes, trains, and automobiles… Wait what?
 I mean planes, wheelchairs, and adaptive sports equipment.

 Now that I have your attention, when it comes to wheelchair travel, each of us understands that traveling with a wheelchair can be a daunting task for some.
 For othrs, we can make it daunting for our travel companions: spouse, friends, family members, etc.… Before I get too far in-depth, I will apologize in advance as to date, all my wheelchair travel has been while using my manual chair; I have yet to take the risk of traveling with my power chair as I have seen what some airlines do with my manual chair.
+This is a shame because we might be visiting France soon because we are hoping to mark a family members milestone Birthday with a stay in a Chateau rental for special occasions.
+That will be a trip to remember, I only hope that the airline treats my wheelchair with care.

 As with any trip, proper planning is imperative: choosing an airline willing and able to accommodate your all your needs.
 Unfortunately, airlines do not all share the same policy when it comes to disability travel, though they all should be working in accordance with the American’s with Disabilities Act.
 If you are not in control of which airline you fly or the booking of your tickets, be mindful when your flight itinerary arrives.
 Now, you might be wondering how you may not have control of the airline or flight booking; with all the travel I do participating in adaptive sports, the vast majority is handled by other organizations.
 The moment the itinerary arrives, I review to ensure my wife and I are on the same flight.
 Yes, it has happened where we have been booked on separate flights; does no good for your caregiver to be on a different plane.